18-2-SKKU-OSS/2018-2-OSS-E4/docs/v2.1/reset-vars.md

 ---
-title: RESET (세션 변수)
+title: RESET (session variable)
-summary: SET 문은 세션 변수를 기본값으로 재설정합니다.
+summary: The SET statement resets a session variable to its default value.
 toc: true
 ---